-You can DIY these floating crate shelves or paint and mount inexpensive craft wood crates to create lots of extra LEGO display space on the wall.
+You can DIY these floating crate shelves or paint and mount inexpensive craft wood crates to display a LEGO collection on the wall.

 6. Thrift Shop Bookcase

 Look for basic bookcases at thrift shops and garage sales to create large-scale LEGO display – perfect for playrooms!
 Just be sure to mount the bookcases securely to the wall for safety.

 7. LEGO Shelves